Looking to plan a road trip to visit the best wineries in Prince Edward County?

 Save this story to Pinterest so you can look at it later!

-Best Hotels Near the Prince Edward County Wineries
+Hotels Near the Wineries in Prince Edward County

-Looking to enjoy a weekend getaway to sip through Prince Edward County’s best wineries?
-We suggest spending 2-3 nights to properly explore the wineries and attractions in Prince Edward County, Ontario.
+Looking to enjoy a weekend getaway to sip through the best wineries in Prince Edward County?
+We suggest spending 2-3 nights in The Country to properly explore the regions vineyards.

 A weekend will give you enough time to explore the regions gourmet restaurants, beautiful beaches, local shops and award-winning wineries!